-24. Safeguarding children and young people concerns individuals who are likely to be disadvantaged in a number of ways.
-Information on the differing needs of and impacts on different groups of individuals with regard to safeguarding is considered as part of the process to develop the Business Plan.
-The Partnerships initiated a specific priority in 2021-22 exploring safeguarding of children from diverse backgrounds.
+32. Safeguarding children and young people concerns individuals who are likely to be disadvantaged in a number of ways.
+Information on the differing needs of and impacts on different groups of individuals with regard to safeguarding is considered as part of the process to develop the Partnerships' Business Plan.
+The Partnerships' initiated a specific priority in 2021-22 to explore the safeguarding of children from diverse backgrounds.
 The work on this continued into 2024-25.
 It will now be overseen under the "Belonging" priority included in the 2025-27 Business Plan.

-Human Right Implications
+Human Rights Implications

-25. There are no human rights implications arising from this report.
+33. There are no human rights implications arising from this report.